sarobinson2011/fountain-backend/dev_notes.md

     - check it all works on Aurora Testnet                      ✓

 # 4. FrontEnd interface #2              <-- in progress...
-    - Learn how to display emitted events (in the browser)      ×       <-- HERE !!
+    - learn how to display emitted events (in the console)      ✓
+    - display emitted events (on the page)                      ✓
-    - Display the address of the connected wallet               ×
+    - display the address of the connected wallet               ✓
-    - Learn how to control element(s) location on page          ×
+    - learn how to control element(s) location on page          ✓
-    - Use the emit event --> display event on the page          ×

 # 5. Backend functionality              <-- ToDo
-    - Rewardz token calculation for the drop + implement        ×
+    - rewardz token calculation for the drop + implement        ×       <-- HERE !
+    - bug in the deposit/withdraw logic:                        ×
+        - funds left stuck if multiple deposits occur
+        - without a withdraw afterwards